 8.3.8 clarity and completeness of disclosures; and

-8.5 approve the appointment or termination of appointment of the Internal Auditor and to monitor and review the effectiveness of the Internal Auditor ;
+8.6 approve the appointment or termination of appointment of the Internal Auditor and to monitor and review the effectiveness of the Internal Auditor;

-8.6 review of the statement on the Board’s review of the effectiveness of its internal control and risk management systems prior to endorsement by the Board;
+8.7 review of the Company’s internal controls and risk management systems and the statement on the Board’s review of the effectiveness of such internal control and risk management systems prior to endorsement by the Board;

-8.7 review and approval if appropriate of any representation letters required by the Company’s External Auditors;
+8.8 review and approval of any representation letters required by the Company’s External Auditors;

-8.10 to prepare and maintain a policy to ensure that the provision of non-audit services by the External Auditors do not impair the External Auditors' independence or objectivity;
+8.11 to review and monitor the External Auditor’s independence and objectivity including preparing and maintaining a policy to ensure that the provision of non-audit services by the External Auditors do not impair their independence or objectivity;

 9. The Board authorises the Committee:-